vmorganp/swirl/README.md

 ![image](https://github.com/vmorganp/swirl/assets/31448722/9350e84f-a610-44ec-b03f-c2fa4a79058a)

+# ToDo
+- diconnect the 2 pairs of inner pins on the trrs jack. both being ground causes a short circuit and requires modification of the TRRS jack at this time
+    - I'm pretty sure there's something i2c related with this that you're *supposed* to do, but I don't actually understand that.
+- Get the button part of the encoder in the appropriate col/row rather than being it's own direct connect key which is poorly supported in qmk

 # Build Guide
 ## Ingredients
 - 2x PCBs (Upload the zip from [here](./v0/ergogen_output/gerber.zip) to https://jlcpcb.com/ (the minimum order quantity is 5, maybe get six and share with a couple friends?)